Rainbow-Dreamer/musicpy_dev/README.md

 `-t`: the filename will be execute as text straightly to the interpreter

-`-w`: after interpretation and execution, the interpreter will wait until user press enter to close, this is very useful if you have any play functions in the file, if you not include this flag, it is very possible that the sound won't come out
+`-w`: after interpretation and execution, the interpreter will wait until user press enter to close, this is very useful if you have any play functions in the file, if you do not include this flag, it is very possible that the sound won't come out

 Examples of the usage of mplang interpreter executable:
 ```